 Board of Directors

-All of Journey’s directors, other than Mr. Alex Verge, Mr. Andrew Harper and Mr. Ruilin Zhang, are independent.
-The Board has determined that Mr. Stephen Mulherin, Mr. Wieland Wettstein, Mr. Dana Laustsen and Mr. Howard Crone are independent within the meaning set out in NI 58-101.
+All of Journey’s directors, other than Mr. Alex Verge are independent.
+The Board has determined that Mr. Ryan Shay, Mr. Glenn Hamilton, Mr. Dana Laustsen and Mr. Howard Crone are independent within the meaning set out in NI 58-101.

 The Board has determined that Mr. Verge is not independent as he is the President and CEO of the Company.
-Mr. Harper and Mr. Zhang are not independent as MIE is a significant shareholder of the Company.
-Although Mr. Verge, Mr. Harper and Mr. Zhang are not independent, after considering, among other things, their equity ownership position and personal financial circumstances, the Board is of the view that the Board functions independently of management and MIE, and that the Board is organized properly, functions effectively and meets its obligations and responsibilities, including those matters set forth in the mandate of the Board.
+Although Mr. Verge, is not independent, after considering, among other things, the equity ownership position and personal financial circumstances, the Board is of the view that the Board functions independently of management, and that the Board is organized properly, functions effectively and meets its obligations and responsibilities, including those matters set forth in the mandate of the Board.

 The Company’s independent directors do not hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
-However, in accordance with the mandate of the Board, at the end of or during each Board meeting, the members of the Company’s management and the non-independent directors who are present at such meeting, including Mr. Verge, Mr. Harper and Mr. Zhang, leave the meeting in order that the independent directors can discuss any necessary matters without management and non-independent directors being present
+However, in accordance with the mandate of the Board, at the end of or during each Board meeting, the members of the Company’s management and the non-independent directors who are present at such meeting, including Mr. Verge, leave the meeting in order to allow the independent directors to discuss any necessary matters without management and non-independent directors being present

 The Board, either directly or through its committees, is responsible for the supervision of management of the Company’s business and affairs with the objective of enhancing Shareholder value.

-The Board has three committees, the Audit Committee (Mr. Wieland Wettstein, Chair), Governance & Compensation Committee (Mr. Stephen Mulherin, Chair), and the Reserves Committee (Mr. Dana Laustsen, Chair).
+The Board has three committees, the Audit Committee (Mr. Glenn Hamilton, Chair), Governance & Compensation Committee (Mr. Ryan Shay, Chair) and the Reserves Committee (Mr. Dana Laustsen, Chair).
 The Board has accepted overall responsibility for health, safety and environment and no separate committees have been established to deal with these issues.

 The Board has also adopted a whistleblower policy which provides employees with the ability to report, on a confidential and anonymous basis, any violations within Journey including (but not limited to), criminal conduct, falsification of financial records or unethical conduct.
 The Board believes that providing a forum for employees, officers and directors to raise concerns about ethical conduct and treating all complaints with the appropriate level of seriousness foster a culture of ethical conduct.